kshitij10496/sortes/README.md

 # sortes
-A fun tool for practicing divination \textit{sortes} to obtain knowledge of future events.
+A fun tool for practicing divination _sortes_ to obtain knowledge of future events.